Adding a Basic Time Machine SMB Share

 If creating an SMB or multi-protocol (SMB and NFS) share the dataset name value auto-populates the share name field with the dataset name.

-If you plan to deploy container applications, the system automatically creates the ix-applications dataset, but this dataset is not used for application data storage.
+If you plan to deploy container applications, the system automatically creates the ix-apps dataset for Docker storage for but separate datasets used for application data storage.
 If you want to store data by application, create the dataset(s) first, then deploy your application.
 When creating a dataset for an application, select Apps as the Dataset Preset.
 This optimizes the dataset for use by an application.

 If you want to configure advanced setting options, click Advanced Options.
 For the Sync option, we recommend production systems with critical data use the default Standard choice or increase to Always.
 Choosing Disabled is only suitable in situations where data loss from system crashes or power loss is acceptable.